srcML/nameCollector/README.md

 `srcml foo.cpp --position -o foo.cpp.xml`

-`./nameCollector foo.cpp.xml -f csv -o results.csv`
+`./nameCollector -i foo.cpp.xml --csv -o results.csv`

 `./nameCollector --help`

 Output is plain text by default.
 Use -f csv or --csv for comma separated output.
 An output file can be specified with -o option.
+Takes standard input by default, and an input file can be specified with -i.
 The --append option will append output to an existing file rather than overwrite the file.

 ## Developer Notes: